 Crystella Ski Hill offers sledding, snowboarding, and skiing, made possible by a dedicated group of volunteers.
 The Crystella Recreation Association in the process of working to offer year round activities.
 Daily ski pass is $8.
 Season pass is $35.

 Bewabic State Park is located four miles west of Crystal Falls on US Highway 2 on Fortune Lake.
 This campground has 144 campsites.
 The park includes modern bathroom facilities, playgrounds, public beach, hiking trail, and a public boat launch.

 Paint River Hills Campground - Paint River Hills Campground sits on 36 acres of scenic bluffs along the Paint River near downtown Crystal Falls.
 There is a half mile, scenic hiking trail along the river through cool bluffs, calcite outcroppings, and 140 year old cedars.
 Guests have easy access to both the state and county ATV trails.
 The campground features a clean, modern, shower building, five insulated sleeping cabins, 10 pull-through sites (4 Full Hook Ups), and 18 RV/tent sites.

 The market is held at the Community Garden on US Hwy 2 (between the Credit Union and Winks Woods) on the 1st, 2nd and 3rd Saturday’s of the month from 11:00-3:00.
-May run into October depending on weather and availability of produce.
+The market may run into October depending on weather and availability of produce.

 Glidden Lake State Forest Campground is located just 6 miles east of Crystal Falls and 1 mile south of Highway M-69 on Lake Mary Road, and has a system of hiking and cross-country ski trails that is a beautiful trek with both beginner and expert.